-The management of Apex Mining Co., Inc. and Subsidiaries is responsible for the preparation and fair presentation of the financial statements for the years ended December 31, 2016 and 2015, including the tabular schedule of standards and interpretations as of reporting date attached therein, in accordance with Philippine Financial Reporting Standards.
-This responsibility includes designing and implementing internal controls relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error, selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.
+The management of Apex Mining Co., Inc. and Subsidiaries is responsible for the preparation and fair presentation of the financial statements including the schedules attached therein, for the years ended December 31, 2016 and 2015, in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of financial statements that are from material misstatements, whether due to fraud or error.